 Hot tub and spa locations must have ARC review and written approval prior to installation or placement.
-Hot tubs and Spas are not permitted in front yards.
-Hot tubs and spas must be in back yard or side yards and be placed inside a solid fence.
+Hot tubs and spas are not permitted in front or side yards.
+Hot tubs and spas must be in back yard and be placed inside a solid fence.
 Additional screening (landscape and/or architectural) of hot tubs and spas may be required to filter the view of the hot tub or spa from neighboring properties.